mygamedevtools/extensions/README.md

 1. Open `Edit/Project Settings/Package Manager`.
 2. Click <kbd>+</kbd>.
 3. Select `Add package from git URL...`.
-4. Paste `com.mygamedevtools.extensions` into name.
+4. Paste `com.mygamedevtools.extensions` into the name.
 5. Click `Add`.

 Usage
 ---

-This package is focused in 3 main areas: Extensions, Tooling and Attributes.
-The purpose of these tools, are to improve the overall Unity Editor experience with simple, reliable and maintainable solutions.
+This package is focused on 3 main areas: Extensions, Tooling, and Attributes.
+The purpose of these tools, is to improve the overall Unity Editor experience with simple, reliable, and maintainable solutions.

 ### :large_blue_diamond: Attributes